• Home

 28 minutes

-The composition is the first in a series of orchestral, choral, and chamber works which, while tied to the various themes of Joseph C Phillips Jr’s 1619 opera cycle, also represents distinct, independent addendums and companions to the operas.
-The first movement, "The Great Silence," is published by Boosey and Hawkes, in the youth orchestra version, and the first two movements "The Great Silence" and "Stealing Away," as part of the professional orchestra four-movement composition.
+The premiere of the first two movements was on March 11, 2026 at Carnegie Hall's Zankel Hall.
+The first movement, "The Great Silence," is published by Boosey and Hawkes, in the youth orchestra version, as well as the first two movements "The Great Silence" and "Stealing Away," as part of the professional orchestra four-movement composition.

 Header 📸: Declaration of Independence